cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 1. Reboot your phone
   - This is not necessary but recommended
 1. Open the unc0ver application from your home screen immediately afterwards
+  - If unc0ver warns you that the app has been tampered with, reinstall unc0ver via AltStore
 1. Open the settings menu and disable the `Disable Auto Updates` toggle

+	unc0ver disables Over-The-Air updates on default, however it's recommended to toggle this as it can cause issues when updating manually if not disabled.
+	{: .notice--warning}

 1. Tap "Done"
 1. Tap "Jailbreak"
 1. Reboot your phone when prompted